benvaljean/benvaljean.github.io/Can't_open_-slash-dev-slash-tty:_No_such_device_or_address_Error_(Linux).markdown

 :   Host key verification failed.

-When running `ssh -vvv user@localhost` the exact debug line relating to this issue is:
+:   When running `ssh -vvv user@localhost` the exact debug line relating
+    to this issue is:
     `debug1: read_passphrase: can't open /dev/tty: No such device or address`.

+3\.
+SFTP fails with the following error in auth.log:

+    error: open /dev/tty failed - could not set controlling tty: No such file or directory

 ### Cause